Avaray/stable-diffusion-simple-wildcards/README.md

 # 📝 Contributing
-If you believe something is missing, that something could be useful, or that something should be removed, go ahead - [clone the repository, edit the files, and submit a pull request](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).
+If you believe something is missing, that something could be useful, or that something should be removed, go ahead - [fork this repository, edit the files, and submit a pull request](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).